spring-ai-playground

 Required tools

-A preset can declare the built-in tools its role uses - for example Coding agent names seven file and GitHub tools, and Data wrangler names five CSV tools.
+A preset can declare the built-in tools its role uses - for example Log detective names seven local-log tools, Data wrangler names a dozen data and file tools, and Workspace organizer names all eleven filesystem tools with the mutating ones gated by human-in-the-loop approval.
 The detail pane lists them under Required tools.
 The built-in presets are all wired to key-less (Local Pass) tools, so they apply with no setup.
 If a preset names a key-gated tool - more common in presets you save yourself - selecting it checks for the needed API keys and blocks Apply until they are set, listing the missing tools and their environment keys in red under the preset; you add them in Tool Studio.
-One preset, Self-equipping agent, declares no fixed list at all - it uses dynamic tool discovery to search the whole catalog on demand instead.
+One preset, Self-equipping agent, declares no fixed list at all - it uses dynamic tool discovery to search the whole catalog on demand instead, and it is what a brand-new chat opens with by default (switch to any other preset, or none, whenever you like).

 My presets - saving your own